Order-Preserving outer automorphisms of free and surface groups: Introduction

 The first result in our paper is a complete characterization of order-preserving finite subgroups of $\Out(G)$ when $G$ is either a non-abelian free group or the fundamental group of a closed surface group except for the real projective plane and the Klein bottle.
 In \cite{BoyerRolfsenWiest05}, the authors proved that all closed surfaces except for $\mathbb{RP}^2$ and the Klein bottle are precisely the closed surfaces with bi-orderable fundamental groups.
-For convenience, we refer to the set of fundamental group a closed surface group except for the real projective plane and the Klein bottle group as \emph{bi-orderable surface group}.
+For convenience, we refer to the set of fundamental groups of closed surfaces, other than the real projective plane and the Klein bottle, as \emph{bi-orderable surface groups}.

 \begin{thm} Let $G$ be either a finitely generated non-abelian free group or a bi-orderable surface group.
 Let us denote by $\pi:\Aut(G) \to \Out(G)$ the canonical quotient map in the following short exact sequence: